-The elimination of direction is subject to the approval by the European Commission for the amendment to the legal basis.10 This change amounts to a recording of port calls with the timing established as the arrival in port.
+The elimination of direction was approved by the European Commission; cf. the Commission Delegated Decision 2012/186/EU.
+This change amounts to a recording of port calls with the timing established as the arrival in port.
 In this context, it has been agreed that a port call is as defined at 3.1.8.
 It is not a message sent by vessels to ports up to a week in advance of their arrival.

-4.15.
-Harmonisation of the list of ports
+4.15 Harmonisation of the list of ports